COM8/aps-ui/README.md

-# Home-UI
+# Aps-UI
-GTK4 Based UI for home automation using a Raspberry Pi.
+GTK4 Based UI for Stats all Around AP Sensing in Böblingen using a Raspberry Pi.

 ## Examples
 ![Overview in dark mode](images/overview_dark.png)